tevslin/zoomready/README.md

 ## Bug reports and suggestions for improvement

-Please click [here](https://github.com/tevslin/zoomready/issues) amd leave your feedback.
+Please click [here](https://github.com/tevslin/zoomready/issues) and leave your feedback on Github.

 ## Privacy